yetanotherco/zkRust/README.md

     - k256 v0.13.1
     - crypto-bigint v0.5.5

-NOTE: for the precompiles to be included within the compilation step the crate version you are using must match the crate version above.
+**NOTE**: for the precompiles to be included within the compilation step the crate version you are using must match the crate version above.

+**NOTE**: Aligned currently supports Risc0 proofs from `risc0-zkvm` version `v1.0.1`.
+For generating proofs using `cargo risc-zero` please ensure you are using `v1.0.1` or your proof will not be verified.
+If you encounter issues installing an older version of `cargo-risc0` please reference this [thread](https://discord.com/channels/953703904086994974/1290498126049841232).

 # Acknowledgments: